The Pain in Depression

 - Nutrition Problems.
-Lack of certain vitamins or minerals impact your brain’s and gut’s ability to produce certain needed brain hormones.
+Lack of certain vitamins or minerals impact your gut’s ability to produce certain needed brain hormones.
 Birth control pills with synthetic progesterone can trigger depression in women.
 Lack of proper gut bacteria from processed food diets actually cause gut bacteria die off and contribute to depressions.

 - Grief and Loss.
 Symptoms of depression or the full condition may follow grief from death and loss, or surgeries such as heart surgery, an injury, or other insults to the body and soul.
 I definitely include sexual, emotional, and physical abuse in this latter category.